 brittanyye said: Not sure if my previous question worked, i'm kind of stupid with tumblr, anyway this was what tumfs wrote to me forever ago. i(.)imgur(.)com/avpsgIP(.)png

 Thank you so much for sharing this. :)

-Anonymous asked: re: AoCC -- there was never talk re: legal repercussions for QiF's actions. the fic was looking at the *moral* implications of the deception Quinn committed (with Finn's blessing, initially) -- and on how much intent does, or should, matter in judging whether Quinn's choices were right/wrong. anyway, actual spoilers: [cont]
+Anonymous said: re: AoCC -- there was never talk re: legal repercussions for QiF's actions. the fic was looking at the *moral* implications of the deception Quinn committed (with Finn's blessing, initially) -- and on how much intent does, or should, matter in judging whether Quinn's choices were right/wrong. anyway, actual spoilers: [cont]

 Shelby & Beth return, causing Rachel to freak out and QiF to click with her in ways Finn could not have; FiQ comes out to Judy, Santana becomes a real friend to Q; post-swap Rachel finally realizes what was going on, punches Quinn, says she never wants to see her again; Quinn either wants to or tries to kill herself again, Sam talks her through it; the end was just flat-out depressing for all parties. (this was all posted in an outline on tumblr at some point btw!)

 Fantastic!
 Thank you for sharing what you remember. :)

 I remember that outline and that’s where most of what I remember came from, but, as we can see, I couldn’t remember all of it.
 Now, if only someone had saved that outline in its entirety….dang.

 Thank you again!

 Hey!
 Did Tumfs ever write about what might have happened in AoCC?
 I just finished rereading it and wow it left off at really tense time.
 I remember reading that she initially intended to have 3 parts to the story, but I’m hazy on any/all details (if there were details)…